We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Arrive into Nairobi's Jomo Kenyatta Airport.

-Deep within a riverine forest minutes from Jomo Kenyatta Airport, Wilson Airport and Nairobi City is a true wilderness experience.
-Nairobi Tented Camp offers a safari experience filled with sightings of giraffe, buffalo, zebra, eland, impala and other antelopes, and an excellent chance of seeing rhino (both black rhino and white rhino are present in the park) as well as lion and if you very lucky, the elusive leopard.
+Deep within a riverine forest, just minutes from Jomo Kenyatta Airport, Wilson Airport and Nairobi City, you will find a true wilderness experience.
+Nairobi Tented Camp offers a safari experience filled with sightings of giraffe, buffalo, zebra, eland, impala and other antelopes, as well as an excellent chance of seeing rhino (both black rhino and white rhino are present in the Park), lion and if you very lucky, the elusive leopard.

-After breakfast you will be collected and transferred to Wilson Airport arriving in time to check in for your flight to the Kenyan coast.
+After breakfast you will be collected and transferred back to the airport, arriving in time to check in for your flight to the Kenyan coast.